Abdel Lamanje

-Abdel Lamanje (born 27 July 1990) is a French footballer who plays as a left back or centre back.
+Abdel Lamanje (born 27 July 1990) is a French former footballer who played as a left back or centre back.

 Career

 Club

 Lamanje made his debut in the FNL for FC Shinnik Yaroslavl on 19 August 2011 in a game against FC Baltika Kaliningrad.

 On 20 January 2016, Lamanje signed for Kazakhstan Premier League side FC Atyrau on a one-year contract, signing for fellow Kazakhstan Premier League team FC Kaisar on 16 January 2017.

 On 24 January 2020, Lamanje signed for Shakhter Karagandy.

 On 15 July 2021, Lamanje returned to Shakhter Karagandy.